kasir-barati/awesome-js-ts/cypress/README.md

 # Querying Elements

 - Same syntax as jQuery.
-- Retries to find the element in DOM, util it reaches its timeout.
+- Retries to find the element in DOM, until it reaches its timeout.
   - The [default `timeout` value](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Default-Values) is 4 seconds for **most** commands.
     - **You don't want to make it "extra long, just in case".**
     - The `timeout` parameter always goes inside the command.